-- Generalized vitiligo: no specific area or size of patches, this is the most common type
+- Generalized: There is no specific area or size of patches.
+This is the most common type.

-- Acrofacial vitiligo: mostly on the fingers or toes
+- Acrofacial: This occurs mostly on the fingers or toes.

-- Mucosal vitiligo: depigmentation generally appears around the mucous membranes and lips
+- Mucosal: This appears mostly around the mucous membranes and lips.

-- Universal vitiligo: depigmentation covers most of the body, this is very rare
+- Universal: Depigmentation covers most of the body.
+This is very rare.

-Segmental vitiligo has a different form; this condition spreads more rapidly but is considered more constant and stable than non-segmental.
-It is much less common and affects only about 10% of people with vitiligo.
+Segmental vitiligo spreads more rapidly but is considered more constant and stable and less erratic than the non-segmental type.
+It is much less common and affects only about 10 percent of people with vitiligo.
+It is non-symetrical.

-Segmental vitiligo is more noticeable in early age groups, affecting about 30% of children diagnosed with vitiligo.
+It is more noticeable in early age groups, affecting about 30 percent of children diagnosed with vitiligo.

-It is non-symmetrical and usually tends to affect areas of skin attached to nerves arising in the dorsal roots of the spine.
-It is more stable, less erratic and responds well to topical treatments.
+Segmental vitiligo usually affects areas of skin attached to nerves arising in the dorsal roots of the spine.
+It responds well to topical treatments.

 Vitiligo does not develop into other diseases, but people with the condition are more likely to experience: